vishwathkamalanathan/ITCS-6100-Group-7/README.md

 - Comparison: Provides the ability to compare Median House Price with other features like Mdeian House Age, Median Income and Population across different county
 - EDA: This view provides interactive charts that helps us understad Median House Price distribution with respect to other features (Can be filtered for different counties)

-## Analytics, Machine Learning & Evaluation and Optimization
+## Analytics, Machine Learning, Evaluation and Optimization

+Link to the Notebook - [EDA](Jupyter-Notebooks/grp7_housing.ipynb)
+<i>Note: Models are trained and optimized after the EDA section in the Notebook.

 Using the data and insights from the EDA we were able to build 5 different ML models (KNN, Linear Regression, XGBoost, Decision Trees, Random Forest Regressor) models to find which model gives us the best results.